lifeinink/my-e-cv/markdown/web_scraper.md

 VISUALISE --> DONE((Done))
 ```
 #### Data Filtering ::F
-Allowed URLs were retrieved from the website's robot.txt file and sorted into either job paths or location paths for further processing.
-The job categories were then further filtered to those which I could meet the requirements for.
-Over several iterations the list of locations was pruned as I gained more information about which cities and towns ranked well in my decision matrix by other factors such as rent and proximity to rural job opportunities.
-Results from the partial scraping of previous iterations were built on rather than starting from scratch.
+Allowed URLs were retrieved from the website’s robot.txt file and sorted into either job paths or location paths for further processing.
+The job categories were then further filtered to only include those which my job applications could be competitive.
+I pruned the list of locations while web scraping was in progress as I gained more information about factors such as rent and proximity to rural job opportunities.
+When this occurred, previous scraping results were built on rather than erased.
 #### Building Allowed URLs ::C
 The website's paths to location and job information followed the format {job path}/{location path}.
 This allowed me to combine the two path components to form a list of URLs to scrape rather than crawl the website.